woossi0/suite/docs/usermanual/source/processing/scripting/processcomposite.rst

    :language: javascript
    :lines: 33-39

 Save this file as :file:`bufferSplit.py` or :file:`bufferSplit.js`, depending on the language used.
-You can see the full scripts below:
+The complete scripts are below:

 **Python** (:download:`download <bufferSplit.py>`):